 The sixth issue is Extrapolation.
 The rising trend of China's economic growth and the progress of reform in the framework of law make it easy to forget that discontinuities have been a periodic feature of Chinese history.
 It is all too tempting to follow a certain fashion in analysis of China and merely extrapolate the future with reference to the recent past.
 The only sure guide when navigating these deceptive waters is to steer by the compass of rigorous analysis of causality and to question all assumptions.
 On the other hand, Extrapolation can nevertheless sometimes prove a valid technique.
-For instance, according to Wolfers Wave Theory it has so far been correct to predict patterns of economic development in post 1978 China, with the first wave in the SEZs and large coastal cities, being followed by a second and similar wave up the Changjiang and Pearl Rivers, and a third wave moving currently to the West and the North East.
+For instance, according to Wolfers Wave Theory, as noted by the respected "Old China Hand" Marcel Wolfers, it has so far been correct to predict patterns of economic development in post 1978 China, with the first wave in the SEZs and large coastal cities, being followed by a second and similar wave up the Changjiang and Pearl Rivers, and a third wave moving currently to the West and the North East.

 China faces many challenges, most of all at a time of drastic change in the world.
 With continuing good management and luck, China will surmount new problems, both internal and external, but there will sometimes be trade-offs and difficult compromises to be made according to the economists' principle of Opportunity Cost.
-Some of the hardest that lie ahead will be decisions on the exchange rate of the Renminbi, faced by mounting US pressure for adjustment, not dissimilar to that faced by Japan in the 1980s.
+Some of the hardest that lie ahead will be decisions on the exchange rate of the Renminbi, which in spite of recent adjustment is still likely to be faced by mounting US pressure for further revaluation, not dissimilar to that faced by Japan in the 1980s.